opencrvs/opencrvs-core/packages/client/src/forms/configuration/README.md

 * #### `Address fields`

   The following fields are standard address fields.
 We have separate inputs for address lines.
 They maintain a cascading appearance by their own conditional properties.
-Sometimes we have a configurable primary and seconadry address.
+Sometimes we have a configurable primary and secondary address.

+  With the exception of state, district, postcodes and city, address lines map into an address lines array in a FHIR Location at the following indexes:

   - #### `country`